wasmup/Books-I-ve-Finished-Reading/README.md

 Primary objects (absolutely essential - elements of models): they are the “who, what, when, where, and why” of your architecture
 (the “how” will be determined by the emergent behaviors of the enterprise)

+A goal without a strategy (plan) for achievement is just a wish:
+Goals are the “why” of the enterprise architecture effort (clearly defined, measurable goals):
+If goals are not one of the primary objects of the enterprise architecture, it is likely that architects and managers alike will lose sight of them and be distracted by the details of the modeling process.
+It is human nature for people to pay attention to those things on which they are evaluated and to ignore things on which they are not.

+Enterprise goals are those goals that the enterprise wants to achieve (important to management).
+it is important that the enterprise architecture project itself have some measurable goals.
+management is the primary customer of the enterprise architecture team.

+e.g.: improving the interoperability among systems,  increasing the consistency between architecture & implementation teams.